xexyl/sgit/README.md

 ## Dedications

-This is dedicated to the [IOCCC](https://www.ioccc.org), the [IOCCC judges](https://www.ioccc.org/judges.html) (especially [Landon Curt Noll](http://www.isthe.com/chongo/) and above all my dear Mum Dianne and my wonderful cousin Dani.
+This is dedicated to the [IOCCC](https://www.ioccc.org), the [IOCCC judges](https://www.ioccc.org/judges.html) especially ([Landon Curt Noll](http://www.isthe.com/chongo/)) for the friendship, telling me stories and jokes, telling me history of different things about Unix, C and other things and giving me the wonderful opportunity to help so much with the IOCCC - prompting me to write this tool - and above all my dear Mum Dianne and my wonderful cousin Dani.